nilsenpaul/npcloudinary/README.md

 To install NP Cloudinary, follow these steps:

-1. Download & unzip the file and place the `npcloudinary` directory into your `craft/plugins` directory
+1. Download & unzip the file and place the `npcloudinary` directory into your `craft/plugins` directory and run `composer update` from the plugin's folder.
 2.  -OR- do a `git clone https://github.com/nilsenpaul/npcloudinary.git` directly into your `craft/plugins` folder.
-You can then update it with `git pull`
+You can then update it with `git pull`.
+After that, run `composer update` from the plugin's folder.
 3.  -OR- install with Composer via `composer require nilsenpaul/npcloudinary`
-4. Run `composer update` from the plugin's folder
 5. Install plugin in the Craft Control Panel under Settings > Plugins
 6. The plugin folder should be named `npcloudinary` for Craft to see it.
 GitHub recently started appending `-master` (the branch name) to the name of the folder for zip file downloads.